 The costs for dental implants vary widely.
 Factors include what state you’re in, if your insurance will participate, the materials you choose, as well as the experience of the doctor and clinical staff involved.
 As a general rule, dental implants can cost (per tooth) between $1,000 on the low end and upwards of $3,000 on the high end.
 That means if you need an entire arch done (16 teeth) it could cost upwards of $48,000.
 Yikes!

 Luckily, a lot of the time insurance covers dental implants.
 However, it is crucial that you call your insurance and make sure your plan covers the implants; you don’t want to be in the office and have the financial advisor say, “That will be $45,000.
 Would you like to pay with cash or card?”.
 Thank heavens for insurance!

 Dental implants are a great way to improve your quality of life, from more self confidence to finally being able to eat your favorite meal without difficulty.
 Dental implants do come with risks, but if you trust your doctor and have done your research, you can be confident that the side effects will be minimal.
 Implants can be expensive, but with the right insurance that shouldn’t hold you back.

-If you are missing a tooth and would like to learn whether an implant is a good option for you, schedule an exam with us!
+If you are missing a tooth and would like to learn whether an implant is a good option for you, schedule an exam with our dentist in Caldwell!